alphagov/govuk-developer-docs/source/manual/review-page.html.md

 Is there a relevant blog post to the page you're reviewing?
 Would linking to it help the reader complete their task?

 You can find [GOV.UK blog posts on the  GDS Tech blog](https://gdstechnology.blog.gov.uk/category/gov-uk/).

-## Style guide

-Consult the GDS Technical writing style guide for style conventions.
-For example:

-- titles
-- acronyms
-- using the active voice

-Do say:
-You can export data to CSV.

-Don't say:
-Data can be exported to CSV.